rjwhobbs/fixme/README.md

 # fixme
 A simulated electronic trading experiment implementing a basic FIX trading protocol
-consisting of three independentcomponents that comunicate over a network namely
+consisting of three independent components that communicate over a network namely
 the broker, market, and router.
 Focus is placed on multi-threaded network
 applications with asynchronous sockets and the java executor framework.